eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 $n(n-1)$ is not very much, particularly for small $n$.
 But $n$ is even less and obviously grows more slowly.
 Further, if you wanted to do it really slickly, you could just have a single marginal pairwise tally for each candidates.
 So rather than $A>B$ being $+1$ for $A$ over $B$, and $B>A$ being $+1$ for $B$ over $A$, you could just have a single tally for $A$ where $A>B$ is $+1$ and $B>A$ is $-1$.

+## You can't prove it's not Condorcet

+As we have proved, Approval voting is indeed a Condorcet method, just restricted to two tiers.
+This is a restriction to binary "acceptable" vs "unacceptable" preferences, just as a ranked method is a restriction of an arbitrary preference ordering to a transitive one.
+But as a Condorcet method, it always elects the candidate who would win all pairwise matchups against other candidates based on the preferences expressed in the ballot data.

+However, unlike any ranked method, [or scoring method with three or more options](../consistentcardinal){:target="_blank"}, Approval never admits a case where another candidate has a legitimate claim to victory over the actual elected candidate, who is a Condorcet winner.

+As with any Condorcet method, all we have to go on is what voters express.
+Therefore, if there is, say, a true Condorcet winner if we theoretically held all pairwise matchups, and that candidate does not win, we can never know.
+But how *could* a candidate like that lose?

+Simply, any candidate loses an Approval voting election if and only if it was a skill issue.
+To be blunt, losing an Approval election is entirely the candidate's fault for not earning enough approvals from the voters.
+While the case could be made that this is true in plurality voting as well, not quite as cleanly.

+True, you lose plurality because not enough voters picked you.
+And if a third party sapped enough votes from you, well that is partially your fault.
+But under Approval, this isn't a proper excuse, because those third party voters can approve that third party *and* you.
+They had the pen in their hand, they looked at your name, and said "no thanks".
+Thus, if you get "spoiled", it's not because that third party candidate exists, it's because you couldn't convince their voters to also support you.
+In that case, all I can say is "cry about it".

+### You can't prove it IS Condorcet

+However, like we also said, for an arbitrary Condorcet method that allows full rankings, we can't prove the winner is actually the true Condorcet winner because we didn't actually hold all pairwise matchups.
+Unless you ask *every* single voter how they would vote in every possible pairwise matchup, I reject that you can prove the winner is the true Condorcet winner based on a ranked ballot election.
+You can probably have a very strong heuristic argument, but not a formal proof.

 ## But wait, there's more!

 We have so far proved that Approval voting *is* a Condorcet method restricted to two tiers, and that it has a number of unique advantages over other Condorcet methods, but there's so much more!